Kuingsmile/PicList/README_en.md

 1. You need to have Node, Git environment, and understand the related knowledge of npm.
 2. git clone [https://github.com/Kuingsmile/PicList.git](https://github.com/Kuingsmile/PicList.git) and enter the project.
    `yarn` download dependencies
-   Note that if you don't have yarn, please go to the official website to download and install it before using it.
-Using npm install will cause unknown errors!
+   Note that if you don't have `yarn`, please go to the official website to download and install it before using it.
+Using `npm install` will cause unknown errors!
-3. Mac needs Xcode environment, Windows needs VS environment.
+3. Mac needs `Xcode` environment, Windows needs `VS` environment.
 4. If you need to contribute code, you can refer to [contribution guide](https://github.com/Kuingsmile/PicList/blob/dev/CONTRIBUTING_EN.md)

 ### Development mode